pkoutoupis/rapiddisk/README.md

 Change into the project's parent directory path.

-> To build the rapiddisk management utility, you will need to have the `zlib`
+> To build the rapiddisk management utility, you will need to have the `zlib`,
-> and `libcryptsetup` libraries and zlib development files installed on your
+> `libcryptsetup` and `libjansson` development library files installed on your
 > host system.
 >
 > You are required to having either the full kernel source or the kernel